 How to write a Production Assistant Resume.
 I also wrote a popular article with CV writing tips for filmmakers here.
+You can watch the short video I made below or read the post -

 There is a small art to CV writing.
 The biggest problem I see with resumes is that are too detailed.
 They are not clear enough.
 A producer needs to simple glance at your resume and know that you can do the job.